jopincar/FoodFacilityApi/README.md

 - https://timdeschryver.dev/blog/how-to-test-your-csharp-web-api#a-simple-test was used as the basis for the integration tests

 ## Design Discussion
 I considered using the new "minmal" option but stuck with the tried and true MVC style since I was already familiar with it, although minimal might have been more appropriate for a small set of requirements like these.
 I chose to implement only functional/integration tests which I feel give the most coverage with the least code.
-As a result, I didn't have to inject service implementations into the controller, although these would be required to support true unit tests with mocks  I didn't want to pollute the API with a bunch of special-purpose operations, so I implemented a single GET operation that takes query parameters.
+As a result, I didn't have to inject service implementations into the controller, although these would be required to support true unit tests with mocks.
+I didn't want to pollute the API with a bunch of special-purpose operations, so I implemented a single GET operation that takes query parameters.

 ## Critiques
 - implement request and response logging via an action filter